23subbhashit/Command-Line-Interface/README.md

 - networking
 - textwrap

-# Essential Things :
+# Essential Things:
-- Linux for Socket Programmming
+- Linux for Socket Programming
-- Need to install javascript dependencies using :
+- Need to install JavaScript dependencies using:
 ```
 npm i
 ```
-- Need to install networking module for python using :
+- Need to install networking module for python using:
 ```
 pip install networking
 ```
 # Running the Application:

-- Make sure to run this proagramm as root using :
+- Make sure to run this program as root using:
 ```
 sudo -i
 ```